 What is Organic Chocolate?

-Organic chocolate is chocolate that grown and produced using farming methods, production process, and with ingredients that comply with USDA organic standards.
-Organic To understand what organic chocolate is, we must look at how and where cacao beans are grown and how chocolate is made.
+Organic chocolate is chocolate that is grown and produced using farming methods, production process, and with ingredients that comply with USDA organic standards.
+To understand what organic chocolate is, we must look at how and where cacao beans are grown and how chocolate is made.
 All of the ingredients (cocoa beans, sugar, milk, etc.) must be grown or produced without the use of pesticides, herbicides, synthetic fertilizers, or genetically modified organisms (GMOs).
 When it comes to making organic chocolate, the recipe cannot include artificial ingredients or preservatives.
 This means organic chocolate is free of artificial flavors, sweeteners, colors, stabilizers, or other synthetic ingredients.
 Organic chocolate is the best choice for people who want a treat that is made with clean, simple ingredients, and is better for the environment.

 Organic Chocolate Farming Practices

 Organic chocolate is made from ingredients that are organically farmed on a certified organic farm.

 Non-organic or conventional cocoa is one of the highest pesticide-using crops, plus cocoa is grown in countries that don’t have the same strict pesticide and labor regulations that the United States has.
 Until recently, many cocoa farmers in Africa still used Lindane (a chemical that’s often found in lice shampoo) or DDT on their crop (a harmful pesticide that was banned in the US in 1970s because of its detrimental impact on both humans and the environment).